SuyashSrivastav/store-operations/README.md

 How to use:

-1.Make sure MongoDB is running on local and port 8001 is free.
+1.Make sure MongoDB is running on local and port 8080 is free.

+2.Start by making sure Flask,Flask-JWT,wheel,PyMongo are installed on the system.If these are not installed use command "pip install flask" for flask and similarly for others.

-2.Download the project on the system and start with running the "npm i" command in the folder the project is downloaded.
+3.Download the file "api.py" in Store folder on the system and start with running the "python api.py" command in the folder the file is downloaded to start the server.

-3.Once it has installed all the "npm" modules it is ready to be started.

-4.Run "nodemon server.js" to start the server.

-5.Open the application "postman" on the system.

-6.Click on the "Import" button on top and import the file present in the folder: "POSTMAN COLLECTION OF API".
+4.Download the file "Store.postman_collection.json" from POSTMAN COLLECTION folder and import it in the postman application.

-7.In the postman application go to Collections ----> Exams .
+7.In the postman application go to Collections ----> Store .

-8.Hit the API's , and replace the request body with this required info in API's.
-For instance replace exam_id and user_id in the request body before hitting the API wherever required.
+8.Hit the API's present in the folders : User , Product ,Cart beginning with creation of User,place the request body with this required info in API's.
+For instance place token generated in the register/login API in headers as "access-token".

-9.A user can play a particular exam once.

-10.The result can be calculated by sending the answer object in the request body before or after the game has finished.
+9.Register as an ADMIN and add products in the database.

+10.Add the desired products to Cart and bill can be calculated by calling the get-bill API in Cart folder of collection..